futoase/playbook-grafana-on-influxdb/README.md

 playbook-grafana-on-influxdb-for-centos
 ---------------------------------------

-Will be install of the grafana and influxdb on the CentOS.
+Will be install of the grafana and influxdb on CentOS or Ubuntu.

 # Prerequired